aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pptm-to-mhtml/_index.md

                           <span itemprop="name"><b>How long does it take to convert PPTM?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">The speed of this online converter is fast, but it largely depends on the size of the PPTM file being converted.
 Smaller PPTM files can be rendered to MHTML in just a few seconds.
-If you plan to integrate the conversion code within a .NET application, the speed will depend on how you have optimized your application for the conversion process.</span>
+If you plan to integrate the conversion code within a C++ application, the speed will depend on how you have optimized your application for the conversion process.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">